 Case study: Cycling coach Caitlin Tromans tells how she started coaching, the satisfaction she gets from coaching, and advice she'd give to others starting coaching.

 Project 500: More women, better coaching

-Project 500 is a new campaign to address the imbalance in the number of male to female coaches, creating a more diverse workforce to drive the growth of female participation in sport.
+Project 500 aims to address the imbalance in the number of male to female coaches, creating a more diverse workforce to drive the growth of female participation in sport.
 It will see 500 female coaches recruited, developed and deployed across the seven South East counties by March 2015.

 If you are female, live in Surrey and would like to be a coach or further develop your coaching, just email firstname.lastname@example.org

-Once registered, you will be contacted about opportunities happening in Surrey.
+Once we've registered you, you'll be contacted about opportunities and events happening in Surrey.
 We look forward to supporting you!